MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 This cmdlet does not return any object.

 ## NOTES
-Disabling the session configurations does not undo all the changes made by the Enable-PSRemoting or Enable-PSSessionConfiguration cmdlets.
+Disabling the session configurations does not undo all the changes that were made by the Enable-PSRemoting or Enable-PSSessionConfiguration cmdlets.
 You might have to undo the following changes manually.

 1.